 Vancouver, Washington is a place we stumbled onto by accident.
-Not as well-known as the Canadian city of the same name to the north and certainly not as popular as Portland, Oregon just 10 miles south, Vancouver, WA is often overlooked.
+Not as well-known as the Canadian city and certainly not as popular as Portland, Vancouver is often overlooked.

-During our time in the city, however, we learned that there are plenty of Things To Do in Vancouver, Washington that make it a great place to visit!
+During our time in the city, however, we learned that there are plenty of fun things to do in Vancouver, Washington!

 Our site utilizes Affiliate Links.
 If you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.